 Of all the grades I taught, fourth grade will forever be my favorite.
 And I took those kids on some cool field trips.
 We milked cows at the pioneer museum, went to the Mount St. Helens Visitor Center, and toured our historic downtown.
-The independence of nine- and ten-year-olds, coupled with grade-level focus on their state, makes for lots of fantastic options for fourth grade field trips.
+The independence of 9- and 10-year-olds, coupled with grade-level focus on their state, makes for lots of fantastic options for fourth grade field trips.

 Not all of these trips will be possible everywhere, but keep in mind any local treasures that are unique to your area.
 And when you can’t manage a trip—for whatever reason—try our virtual fourth grade field trips below.